Financial Aid Policies

 |Graduate Part-Time Program||The student must maintain a cumulative GPA of 3.0 or above and must be enrolled at a minimum of 4 units per term.
 The scholarship will be renewable for the next 5 terms.|

 The student must maintain a cumulative GPA of 2.0 or above and must be enrolled at least a minimum of 6 units per term.
 The scholarship will be renewable for the next 5 terms.

 Your total institutional award amount cannot exceed the total tuition charge.
 If the student’s total institutional award amount exceeds the total tuition charge, the award amount will be adjusted or canceled.

 If the student chooses another program, the scholarship amount may be adjusted or canceled.

 The scholarship award will be rescinded if the student withdraws from the courses during the trimester.

-Scholarship award amount may be reduced or canceled if you receive other tuition specific financial assistance, such as employer education benefits or VA benefits.
+Scholarship award amount may be reduced or canceled if you receive other tuition specific financial assistance, such as government-sponsored education benefits, employer education benefits, VA benefits, or Pepperdine staff/faculty discount.